jhernandez6354/OPM/readme.md

 *    Unreleased Planned Heroes: $opm upcoming \
 ***The strings are not case sensitive, but the $opm command is.***
 Again, make sure you have a .env file that in the opm-bot directory with a reference to your bots `DISCORD_TOKEN`.

+# Setting up the Infrastructure
+For this application, everything needed to run the website is setup through terraform.
+The first thing you'll need to do is open up powershell as an administrator and run the command:
+`Install-Module -Name AWS.Tools.Common`
+I'm a windows user, which is why the whole thing was configured for that.
+If you want mac or linux version, you'll have to make version for those within the main.py script